Iran–Israel conflict during the Syrian civil war: 2015

 On 18 January 2015, Israeli helicopters allegedly attacked a Hezbollah's convoy in the Syrian-controlled part of Golan Heights, killing six prominent members of Hezbollah and six IRGC commanders, including a General.
 On 28 January, Hezbollah fired an anti-tank missile at an Israeli military convoy in the Shebaa farms, killing two soldiers and wounding seven.
 Israel responded with at least 50 artillery shells across the border into southern Lebanon, in which a Spanish UN peacekeeper was killed.

 On 25 April 2015, a series of attacks attributed to the Israeli Air Force was made in the al-Qalamoun region of Syria against Hezbollah camps and weapons convoys in two brigade bases.
 Al-Nusra Front, however, has also claimed the attacks.

-On 29 July 2015, Israeli airplanes reportedly struck a vehicle located in a Druse village in southwestern Syria, killing Hezbollah men and a pro-Assad militiaman.
+On 29 July 2015, Israeli airplanes reportedly struck a vehicle located in a Druze village in southwestern Syria, killing Hezbollah men and a pro-Assad militiaman.
 A second airstrike targeted a military base along the Syrian-Lebanese border belonging to a pro-Syrian Palestinian faction.

 On 20 and 21 August 2015, after four rockets hit the Golan Heights and Upper Galilee, Israel allegedly launched airstrikes in Syria, killing several militants.

 According to Syrian media, on 31 October 2015, Israeli aircraft attacked numerous Hezbollah targets in southern Syria, close to the border with Lebanon in the Qalamoun Mountains region.
 Estimated targets included a weapons convoy destined for Hezbollah.
 It was reported another Israeli airstrike near Damascus airport on 11 November that targeted Hezbollah weapons warehouses.

 The Syrian opposition reported an Israeli airstrike in the Qualamoun area of the Syria–Lebanon border on 23 November 2015.
 According to these sources, the strike killed 13 Syrian troops and Hezbollah fighters, and left dozens wounded, including four seriously.
 The Qualamoun region has been a major transit point for Hezbollah fighters and other logistical equipment to and from Syria.
 According to Syrian sources, Israeli aircraft attacked again the Syrian army and Hezbollah targets in the area around Qalamoun on 28 November, causing dead and wounded among Hezbollah fighters.

-On 19 December 2015, eight people, including Samir Kuntar and other Hezbollah commanders were killed by an explosion on the outskirts of Damascus.
-According to official Syrian sources, Kuntar was killed by a "terrorist rocket attack".
-On 20 December 2015, Syrian Information Minister Omran al-Zoubi described the incident as a terrorist operation "plotted beforehand", noting that Syrian authorities were investigating to find out how the operation happened.
+On 19 December 2015, eight people, including Samir Kuntar and other Hezbollah commanders, were killed by an explosion on the outskirts of Damascus.
+According to Syrian government sources, Kuntar was killed by a "terrorist rocket attack".
 Hezbollah claimed that the building was destroyed by an air-to-surface missile launched by Israeli Air Force jets.
 On 21 December, the Free Syrian Army released a video clip claiming responsibility for killing Kuntar.

 Sources affiliated with the Syrian opposition reported that Israeli aircraft attacked seven positions belonging to Hezbollah in the Qalamoun Mountains area on 26 December 2015.